As you read this week’s Living in The Story scriptures, watch how several important stories and themes intertwine with one other.

-- See the people of Israel filled with passion to give extravagantly for the work of the Lord.
+- See the people of Israel filled with passion to give extravagantly to create the Tabernacle, a holy place for God’s Glory to “dwell.”

 - See the passion of the God who had created them, called them, rescued them and brought them on eagles’ wings to God’s own self.